Born to Fight (2004 film): Reception

-Born to Fight has received mixed reviews in America.
+Born to Fight has received mixed reviews outside of Thailand.

 Beyond Hollywood gave the film a positive review, calling it "90-odd minutes of random over-the-top action shot to a throbbing techno soundtrack.
 It’s not Ong Bak, although it does come dangerously close to being that other movie’s bastard love child."
 Scott Weinberg of DVD Talk gave the film four out of five stars, saying, "So it's a little quaint and corny when compared to the American action flicks, but it's also got a whole lot of energy, more than enough action, and some truly staggering stunt work.
 Fun, crazy stuff all the way."

 On the negative side, Anton Bitel of Eye for Film gave the film two out of five stars, commenting that "it repeats the more irksome flaws of Ong-Bak, offering a naive brand of nationalism, somewhere on the border between the annoyingly cloying, the unintentionally hilarious and the downright xenophobic."
 John A. Nesbit of Old School Reviews gave the film a D+, calling it "little more than Thai flavored Michael Bay pyrotechnics on steroids in perpetual action sequences that appear ripped off from video games."